18F/handbook/_pages/how-we-work/equipment.md

 ## Phone

-All 18F employees are issued an Apple iPhone.
-The Ops Team will already have submitted a request to GSA IT for your work phone before you join 18F.
-Within a few weeks of starting at 18F, you should receive a confirmation email letting you know that your phone is ready for pickup.
+TTS employees are issued an Apple iPhone.
+The TTS Talent Team will already have submitted a request to GSA IT for your work phone before you join TTS.
+Within a few weeks of starting at TTS, you should receive a confirmation email letting you know that your phone is ready for pickup.
 If you work in an office besides D.C. or are remote, please contact the [Talent Team](mailto:tts-talentteam@gsa.gov) when you receive this email and a team member have your phone mailed to you.

 ### Rules